maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 </section>

-Even if it is only a tale that kids have been listening to for centuries there lies some truth within that you may think of while reading this post.
-Let's now dive into some new and old concepts before we get our hands dirty.
+Even if it is only a tale that kids have been listening to for centuries there lies some truth within that you may run across while reading this post.
+Before we get our hands dirty let's dive into some new and old concepts first.

 ## Concepts

 ### Typeclasses

-The first important thing to understand is that of typeclasses.
-This is already known in the scala community.
-In case you didn't came across it yet let me introduce it to you.
-In this post we will implement the typeclass `PrettyString` that looks like this:
+The first important concept to understand is that of typeclasses.
+You might already know about it and if not don't worry.
+I will show you how to use it and explain the new scala 3 syntax around typeclasses.
+Instead of talking about the theory behind typeclasses let's look at an example:

 ```scala
 trait PrettyString[A] {